Nan Hoover: Life and work

 In 1973 she met the Dutch painter Richard Hefti.
 Through him she had access to a video camera and began in 1973 to experiment with it.
 In January 1974 she did her first street performance in Berlin.
-All her videos were produced in her studio before a fixed video camera and without post-editing.
+All her videos were produced in her studio in front of a fixed video camera and without post-editing.
 The closely cropped glimpses of the artist's body and dark and light contrasts have a nuanced visual flow and intimacy.

 In 1975 she and Richard Hefti married and she took on Dutch citizenship.
 In 1976 she made the acquaintance of Wies Smals, who opened the first multimedia space de Appel in Amsterdam.
 This alternative space rapidly became a lively centre of artistic exchange and provided Hoover with an invaluable support system.
 A measure of the international recognition of Hoover's art occurred in 1977 when she participated in the documenta 6 in Kassel and had screenings of her videotapes at the Museum of Modern Art in New York City.
 She made her first colour videotape in 1978, "Impressions" (1978, colour, sound, 9'45").
 While it is a performance of the hand interacting with and at times intercepting a light beam, it also seems at one point to visualize "writing with light", when the end of her index finger is positioned on the light beam.

 That same year she teamed up with the artist Sam Schoenbaum and did a performance tour through New York, Los Angeles, Vancouver and Montreal.
 In 1979 she teamed up with Peter Ungerleider to do a tour called "Lapses and Dissolves" which was shown in Washington D.C., Boston and Montreal.
 She showed her super 8 film "Lapses" (1977 - 1979, a selection of short silent colour films, 16').
 In her own words: "These are short films about feelings of isolation."

 While video and performance coexisted in her work, and are closely accompanied by photography, certain technical and aesthetic decisions appeared successively.
 Performances as mentioned above began in 1974, the first video performance in 1976, the first light installation as a performance environment in 1977.
 Performance as the initiation of an interactive light environment and/or video installation originate, according to Hoover's recollection, by chance after a light performance at the Kunstverein Heidelberg in 1981.

 According to her 1990 curriculum vita Nan Hoover made her first video installation for her 1979 solo show at the Stedelijk Museum, Amsterdam, where she also showed a photo installation, performance photos, video tapes as well as giving an opening performance.